Hexnet111/RPGMakerCompressor/README.md

 3. Restart the application once setup is complete
 4. Provide the path to your RPG Maker MV/MZ game

-The application will:

-* Decrypt the game files
-* Compress image and audio assets
-* Output the results to the `Output` folder upon completion

 ## Installing Compressed Assets

 After compression: